STAPM/hesr/README.md

 ## Usage

-`hesr` is a package for reading, cleaning and analysing the English Admitted Patient Care Hospital Episode Statistics.
+The suite of functions within `hesr` reads the HSE APC data for each year since 2002/03, renames, organises and processes the variables that we use for our analyses.
 See our [methodology report](https://stapm.gitlab.io/model-inputs/hosp_eng_methods_report/English_secondary_care_modelling_report.pdf).

 The **inputs** are the raw data files for each year and the list of